QSDQSB/OxMaths.obsidian/A12 Simulation and Statistical Programming/Simulation/Past Paper/Revision 1.md

 The function should propose a new state to move to using the function q, perform the [[Metropolis Hastings Markov Chain Monte Carlo algorithm|Metropolis-Hastings]] step, and return a list containing
 - x, the new state of the [[Markov chain]];
-- move, an indicator of whether or not the chain moved from its previous step.
+- move, an indicator of whether or not the [[Markov chain|chain]] moved from its previous step.

 #### Solution
 ```R